dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel
-I've changed the rects and ellipses to polygons (code from https://p5js.org/es/examples/form-regular-polygon.html).
-I put in an outline on the bus and made all polygons not in the outline bigger so they overlap.
+I took some photos of plants.
+There is an outline of the plants in black hexagons and everything else is offset rows of circles.
+I don't like all the white space in the image so I'll try to remove it.